joealden/corum-docs/README.md

 To read this book just on Github, open `src/SUMMARY.md`.

+**NOTE:** In its current form, it is meant to be exported as a PDF.
+The only issue with the book version is that the contents page doesn't work.

 ## Usage

 This documentation is designed to be processed by the rust crate, (package)